merichea/aws-waf-for-event-analysis-dashboard/README.md

 8. Review the details on the final screen and under **“Capabilities”** check the box for **“I acknowledge that AWS CloudFormation might create IAM resources with custom names”**
 9. Choose **Submit**

-Once the Stack is created successfully, you will see the following resources deployed:
-AWS Glue Crawler, AWS Glue Database and the corresponding AWS IAM Roles and Policies are created successfully.

-10. go to the **Crawlers**  section in AWS Glue, and select the crawler that has been created as part of the cloudformation stack you have just deployed.
-It should be named " crawl-aws-waf-logs"
-11. Edit the Crawler configuration, and edit the **Step 4: Set output and scheduling**
-12. Under **Advanced options** select **"Update all new and existing partitions with metadata from the table"**.
-Select **Next ** and then **Update**.
-13. Select the crawler "crawl-aws-waf-logs" and hit **run**.
-This will create a table within the database.
-As per this project, we set the frequency of crawnler's run at once a day.
-This can be changes by editing the crawler.

 **Step3 : Prepare Amazon QuickSight**

  Amazon QuickSight is the AWS Business Intelligence tool that will allow you to not only view the Standard AWS provided insights into all of your accounts, but will also allow to produce new versions of the Dashboards we provide or create something entirely customized to you.
 If you are already a regular Amazon QuickSight user you can skip these steps.